 Back on the Davidson campus, take a sculpture walk to see fantastic larger-than-life works of art, including Common Ground, Waves III, and You, to name a few.

 The brewery scene is strong at Lake Norman.
 I was blown away by the sour selection (Wormhole, Whiskers on Kittens, Carnaval, and Trash Panda) at D9 Brewing in Cornelius.
 Sweet Rider, a tangerine session ale, is a great choice for IPA drinkers.

 Kindred’s (mentioned above in food) craft cocktails are a force to be reckoned with.

 Need a Place to Stay in Lake Norman?

 I found the Davidson Village Inn the perfect spot to be in on our Lake Norman travels.
 Situated in downtown Davidson and within walking distance of the popular shops and eateries, Davidson Village Inn offers luxurious rooms and attentive service.
 The lobby is warm and welcoming, plus you can experience Vino Society, a wine sampling based on the honor system.
 It’s pretty impressive!

 Rooms are spacious and have every comfort you need, plus I might add that the sheets are the coziest I’ve ever experienced.
 I honestly could have stayed nestled in my bed all day.
 Breakfast, Wifi, and parking are included with your stay, and details for check-in, check-out, and during your visit are handled through text messaging, which I found convenient.

-You are sure to love the relaxed atmosphere, upscale vibe, and great offerings of this city one hour north of Charlotte.
+You will surely love the relaxed atmosphere, upscale vibe, and unique offerings of this city one hour north of Charlotte.
 Happy travels.